Inclusive student life

 The University of Oxford is a place where every student should be safe, welcomed and be able to thrive, whatever their background.
 We are committed to ensuring our University community is one in which the rights and dignity of all our students and staff are respected.

-Freedom of speech is the life-blood of our University and we uphold the right for everyone to openly express their views and opinions with respect and courtesy, within the limits of the law.
+Freedom of speech is the life-blood of our University and we uphold the right of everyone openly to express their views and opinions, within the limits of the law.

-This is accompanied by our commitment to equality, diversity and inclusion.
-Discrimination of any kind – whether based on race, religion, sex, gender identity, sexual orientation, disability, or any other characteristic– has no place, and is not tolerated, at Oxford.
+We remain committed to equality, diversity and inclusion.
+Harassment of any kind – whether based on race, religion, sex, gender identity, sexual orientation, disability, or any other characteristic – has no place, and is not tolerated, at Oxford.

 The University supports peaceful protest, in line with our commitment to freedom of speech.
-However, actions which disrupt staff or student life or shut down debate, are not acceptable.
+However, actions which cause substantial disruption to staff or student life or shut down debate, are not acceptable.

 Your role and responsibilities as a student